natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Core Knowledge:** Kali Linux, (Formerly known as BackTrack Linux), Is an open-source, Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
+**Core Knowledge:** Kali Linux, (Formerly known as BackTrack Linux), is an open-source, Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
 Kali Linux contains several hundred tools targeted toward various information security tasks.
-Such as Penetration Testing, Security Research, Computer Forensics, and Reverse Engineering.
-Kali Linux is a multi-platform solution, accessible and freely available to information security professionals and hobbyists.
+Such as, Penetration Testing, Security Research, Computer Forensics, and Reverse Engineering.
+Kali Linux is a multi-platform solution, accessible, and freely available to information security professionals and hobbyists.

 ..
 Note::